shehreendheda/katacoda-scenarios/rumcwv/step3.md

     If you're not using a Chromium-based browser, copy and paste the url for the Storedog app into a Chromium browser: `https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/`{{copy}}

-2. Right-click on the app home page and select **Inspect** to open the developer tools in your browser.
+2. Right-click on the app home page and select **Inspect** to open the Developer Tools in your browser.

-3. Select **Lighthouse** in the developer tools menu.
+3. Select **Lighthouse** in the Developer Tools menu.

 4. Under **Categories**, select `Performance` to measure the CWV metrics.
 You can select the other options as well if you want to see their results in the report.